space-buzzer/corona-weekly/week4/README.md

 The other part of the construction, that's not electrical, is painting the buttons in 4 different colors, or preparing a piece of paper with 2 different colors that can be placen in front of the buttons.

-Another memasure we take to make cable management nicer is to use the A* (analog) pins as extended digital pins.
+Another measure we take to make cable management nicer is to use the A* (analog) pins as extended digital pins.

 ## Recap